tisage/cs50/README.md

 | Problem Set 6 | Sentimental		| Python  	  |
 | Problem Set 7 | C$50 Finance 		| Python, SQL |
 | Problem Set 8 | Mashup			| JavaScript  |

+## Final Project
+The climax of this course is its final project.
+The final project is your opportunity to take your newfound savvy with programming out for a spin and develop your very own piece of software.
+So long as your project draws upon this course’s lessons, the nature of your project is entirely up to you.
+You may implement your project in any language(s).
+You are welcome to utilize infrastructure other than the CS50 IDE.
+All that we ask is that you build something of interest to you, that you solve an actual problem, that you impact your community, or that you change the world.
+Strive to create something that outlives this course.

+Inasmuch as software development is rarely a one-person effort, you are allowed an opportunity to collaborate with one or two classmates for this final project.
+Needless to say, it is expected that every student in any such group contribute equally to the design and implementation of that group’s project.
+Moreover, it is expected that the scope of a two- or three-person group’s project be, respectively, twice or thrice that of a typical one-person project.
+A one-person project, mind you, should entail more time and effort than is required by each of the course’s problem sets.
+Although no more than three students may design and implement a given project, you are welcome to solicit advice from others, so long as you respect the course’s policy on academic honesty.

+### Two Projetcs
+1. tweetFinance
+2. Task Tracking Management